chenyk1990/pyortho/README.md

 **Pyortho** is a python package for local signal-and-noise orthogonalization and local similarity calculation.
 The local orthogonalization method is a fundamental seismic data analysis algorithm and has a wide range of applications.
 More examples will be continuously updated.

+Since March, 19, 2023, this official site of Python-version local orthogonalization package has been moved to https://github.com/aaspip/pyortho.
+The current site of the package is no longer maintained.

 0. [Install](#Install)
 0. [Examples](#Examples)
 0. [Dependence Packages](#Dependence_Packages)